-When you're first learning about cryptocurrency, it can be a little hard to wrap your head around the fundamentals.
+When you’re first learning about cryptocurrency, it can be a little hard to wrap your head around the fundamentals.
 Is it really currency?
 (Not under the U.S. tax law!)
 Is it more like a stock?
-(Not exactly, but it's traded on exchanges like stocks are!)
-Cryptocurrency is a fascinating new invention which doesn't fit neatly into a previously-existing category.
+(Not exactly, but it’s traded on exchanges like stocks are!)
+Cryptocurrency is a fascinating new invention that doesn’t fit neatly into a previously-existing category.

 Here to help explain is John Omar, a programmer and cryptocurrency trader who teaches others to do the same.
 “A cryptocurrency is a digital asset that can be sent from person to person without the need of a central authority like a bank of government,” Omar says.
 “All transactions are recorded on a decentralized database called the blockchain.”

 The Function of Cryptocurrency

 Bitcoin and cryptocurrency functions as a global currency that allows individuals to truly own and control their money without going through a third party like a bank.

 This idea of money “ownership” is interesting.
 After all, don’t we own the government-backed currency we hold in our wallets and bank accounts now?